 Step 2: Attach Feathers

 Using washi tape, attach two feathers on the back of the rock.
+Isn’t this just the easiest and most simple rock painting idea for kids?
+Come on – they’re doing this all on their own!

 Tip from a 5-year-old: it’s okay if you use a lot of tape.
 Just make sure they stick.